-The Department of Communication's domestic internship program gives students the opportunity to acquire practical work experience in the field of their study.
+The Department of Communication's domestic internship program gives students the opportunity to acquire practical work experience in their field of study.
 Students have worked throughout the United States as interns in television and radio stations, advertising agencies, public relations firms, corporations, nonprofit organizations, and newspapers.
-The department's television channel, AppTV, also has internship opportunities for students who are interested in pursuing careers in media and television.
 In addition, the department offers several international internship opportunities.

 Students may earn from 3 to 12 internship credit hours, at a rate of 40 work hours per credit hour.
 COM 3900 Communication Internship counts toward the application courses requirement in the communication studies major, and the professional development courses requirement in the public relations major.
 Other communication majors may take COM 3900 Communication Internship to meet their electives requirement.

-In order to qualify for the Communication Department's internship program, a student must meet the following conditions:
+In order to qualify for the Department of Communication's internship program, a student must meet the following conditions:

-- Have a junior (at least 60 credit hours) or a rising junior (more than 45 credit hours) standing at the University.
-The summer between the junior and senior years is the ideal time for an internship;
+- be a junior (at least 60 credit hours) or a rising junior (more than 45 credit hours);

-- Have a grade point average of 3.0 in major courses
+- have a 3.0 grade point average in major courses;

 Dr. Heather Paige Preston